Yesterday Google removed the “View Image” button from their Image Search as part of a deal with Getty Images.

 Originally, the button was intended to allow searchers to see the full size of the image.
 This was useful if you were looking to reuse the image, with permission and credit to the source, on your site or elsewhere.
 This essentially saved time.

 If you are a Chrome user, you can install chrome extension like View Image or Google Search “View Image” Button.
 Once installed, you will see the ‘View Image’ button back where it used to be.
-The ‘View Image’ extension can also brings back the ‘Search by Image’ to search Google for similar looking photographs.
+The ‘View Image’ extension can also bring back the ‘Search by Image’ to search Google for similar looking photographs.

 Within the day of released, both the extensions got more than 10,000 downloads.
 However, if in future, Google tries to bring them down from the Chrome Store, try open source browser extension called “Make Google Image Search Great Again” which is hosted in Github.